Mentu

 Namespace What it does

-mentu.cir Query, capture, and search signals in the CIR substrate
+mentu.cir Query, capture, and search signals in the CIR knowledge base

 mentu.vault Read and write secrets from macOS Keychain